Edward Hamlin Everett: Early life

-Everett was born in Cleveland, Ohio on May 18, 1851.
+Everett was born in Cleveland, Ohio, on May 18, 1851.
 He was a son of Dr. Henry Everett (1819–1854), a urologist who died when he was only three years old, and Mary (née Hamlin) (1830–1890).
 After his mother remarried to Henry W. Putnam, a businessman, inventor, manufacturer, and philanthropist, she moved to New York City and young Everett stayed in Cleveland with his uncle, Sylvester T. Everett.
-Sylvester was a financier who began his career at Cleveland's oldest banking house, Brockway, Wason, Everett & Co. that had been co-founded by Edward's father, Dr. Henry Everett.
+Sylvester was a financier who began his career at Cleveland's oldest banking house, Brockway, Wason, Everett & Co., which had been co-founded by Edward's father, Dr. Henry Everett.
 His uncle married a granddaughter of Jeptha Wade as his second wife.
 Through his mother, Edward was related to Hannibal Hamlin, Abraham Lincoln's first vice president.

-Edward lived with his uncle in Cleveland for five years and spent summers in Bennington, Vermont with his mother and stepfather.
+Edward lived with his uncle in Cleveland for five years and spent summers in Bennington, Vermont, with his mother and stepfather.
 In 1866, Edward enrolled at Phillips Academy in Andover, Massachusetts.
 However, he left Phillips at the end of one year, and enrolled in Bennington High School, where he graduated two years later in 1869.